Sree Narayana Jayanthi Boat Race

 The Sree Narayana Jayanthi Vallam Kali or Boat Race, at Kumarakom, Kerala is held in September every year during Onam festival.
-More than 1,000 oarsmen in boats of different sizes and shapes participate.
-Even though snake boats participate in this race, the importance is given here is for iruttukuthi, in which about 50 oarsmen row.
+More than 1,000 oarsmen in boats of different sizes and shapes take part.
+Even though snake boats participate in this race, the importance given here is for iruttukuthi, in which about 50 oarsmen row.
 The successful iruttukuthi wins the Sree Narayana Ever Rolling Trophy.

 Origin

-In 1903 the Sree Narayana Guru arrived at Kumarakom to consecrate an idol of Sri Balasubrahmonia Swami at the Kumarakom.
-After much hesitation that he agreed to consecrate the idol as he was more interested in starting a school at the backward village.
+In 1903, the Sree Narayana Guru arrived at Kumarakom to consecrate an idol of Sri Balasubrahmonia Swami at the Kumarakom.
+After much hesitation, he agreed to consecrate the idol since he was more interested in starting a school at the backward village.
 Eventually, both the school and the temple were started as per the wish of the Guru.
-The arrival of the Guru was a great day of celebration for the people of this nondescript village by the Vembanad lake and they welcomed the sage into their midst, accompanying him in their boats in a procession.
-To commemorate this event, for the past many decades, a boat race, preceded by a boat procession are held as part of the Sri Narayana Jayanthi celebrations at Kumarakom.
+The arrival of the Guru was a great day of celebration for the people of this undistinguished village by the Vembanad lake and they welcomed the sage into their midst, accompanying him in their boats in a procession.
+To commemorate this event, for the past few decades, a boat race, preceded by a boat procession, are held as part of the Sri Narayana Jayanthi celebrations at Kumarakom.